Binyamin-Brion/TextureAtlasCreator/README.md

 ## User Guide

-A user guide in both PDF and docx form is provided in the 'User Guide' folder, which is itself located in the root folder.
+A user guide in both PDF and docx form is provided in the 'User Guide' folder, which is itself located in the Docs folder.

 ## Technologies Used